18 Shoe Brand Success Stories

-Brad Munro (from Gold Coast, Queensland, Australia) started Boomerangz Footwear about 9 years ago.
+Brad Munro (from Gold Coast, Queensland, Australia) started Boomerangz Footwear over 9 years ago.

 Hello, my name is Brad Munro and I am the founder of Boomerangz Interchangeable Thongs… or Flip-Flops or Sandals or Jandals or whatever you call them!

 Fast forward a few years and our Boomerangz Thongs are stocked in over 40 independent surf and streetwear stores around Australia plus some of Australia’s best known retail giants such as City Beach, and now Boomerangz Footwear is also available in the USA, Canada, The Caribbean, India and the U.K.

 Matthew Walters (from Chicago, Illinois, USA) started CODDI about 4 years ago.